ibuilder/gcbill/README.md

 1. Clone the repository
 2. Run `composer install` to install dependencies
 3. Create a MySQL database
-4. Configure database connection in `config/database.php`
+4. Configure database connection in `config/database.php`.
-5. Run database migrations: `php database/migrate.php`
+5. Run database migrations: `php database/migrate.php`.
-6. Point your web server to the project root
+6. Point your web server to the project root.
-7. Access the application via browser
+7. Access the application via browser.

+**Important:** You must keep this terminal open while you are using the application.
+If you close it, the server will stop.

+Please ensure that no other process is running on port 8081 before running the application.

 ## Development Roadmap